5v3n/mood-fly/README.md

 ## Overview

 Displayig the mood of a topic on Twitter using green for positive, blue for neutral and red for negative sentiments.
+See it [in action here](http://vimeo.com/34759041).

 ## Details